 3. Oranienburg Concentration Camp

-Located in the town of Oranienburg, north of Berlin, this camp was operational from 1933 to 1934.
-The Oranienburg Concentration Camp served as a prototype for the later concentration camps and initially targeted political opponents of the Nazi regime.
+This camp was in the town of Oranienburg, just north of Berlin and was functional from 1933 to 1934.
+The Oranienburg Concentration Camp was an initial concentration camp and was modeled as a prototype for other similar facilities that were established in the future, and prisoners confined here were political enem ιστορ.]

 3.1 Significance of Oranienburg